 The use of digital technologies and tools has started years ago, be it in communication, submissions or drawing of plans and will become more and more important.
-One model that is increasingly talked about, and which will certainly be needed more in the future, is BIM (Building Information Modeling) - a new working technology for the construction industry.
+One model that is increasingly talked about, and which will certainly be needed more in the future, is BIM (Building Information Modeling) - a new working technology for the construction industry which enables a collaborative approach to construction project, from design to operation.
 BIM is the geometric representation in 3D of a building on a computer in order to analyse, steer and simulate specific patterns of behaviour.
 With this method, the data and information provided by the parties involved in planning a construction project (architects, engineers, technicians, etc) are captured digitally in order to create a single virtual 3D model.
 BIM is therefore a structured collection of information about an existing or planned building.
 This establishes a system of data management that offers a high degree of transparency, efficiency and quality, as well as cost and time control across the entire life cycle of a building, until demolition and reuse, recycling, or energy retrieval from its components.